 Our compensation committee or board of directors may terminate, amend or modify the Restated Plan.
 However, stockholder approval of any amendment to the Restated Plan will be obtained to the extent necessary and desirable to comply with any applicable law, regulation or stock exchange rule, or for any amendment to the Restated Plan that increases the number of shares available under the Restated Plan or that may be issued to an individual in any calendar year.
-If not terminated earlier by our compensation committee or board of directors, the Restated Plan will terminate on January 27, 2026.
+If not terminated earlier by our compensation committee or board of directors, the Restated Plan will terminate in March 2033 on the tenth anniversary of the date of its initial approval by our board of directors.